Pricing of Tools

 Teaching permaculture design has occupied us since 1992.

-We were away in 2015 from May to November visiting tools makers, the International Permaculture Conference and seeing Gaudi's domes.
+We were away in 2015 from May to November visiting tool makers, the International Permaculture Conference and seeing Gaudi's domes.
 We did lots of other things too, exploring parts of Slovakia, the Czech Republic, Italy, Austria, Germany Belgium and the UK.

 Arriving back in New Zealand we moved home to our house in Coromandel, where have been busy renewing inside and out.

-We occasionally have a stall at various markets and sometimes run "Art of Scything" workshops.
+We are looking for others to run "Art of Scything" workshops.
 Let us know if you are interested.